JOJ0/discodos/INSTALLATION.md

 ### Windows

-_Skip this chapter if you are on MacOS X or Linux!_
+_Skip this chapter if you are on macOS or Linux!_

 Please use the regular command prompt window (cmd.exe) and not the "git bash", otherwise the statements using the %HOMEPATH% environment variable won't work!
 Also note that Windows paths can be written with slashes instead of the usual backslashes these days (putting them inside of quotes is mandatory though!) - in the very unlikely case your Windows version doesn't support this, please just change the paths to use backslashes.